meeran2019/microservice-architecture/Overview.md

 - Dockerfile which contains instruction to generate the image.
 For ECR, use the AWS user and 'aws ecr get-login-password' to create the docker login. 'docker push' to push the imageinto ECR.
 - Update the latest image version in helm values.yaml file to reflect the latest image.
 - ArgoCD which is running in cluster will trigger the deployment.
-- For code repo, refer the https://github.com/meeran2019/microservice-architecture/tree/develop/react-frontend-code which contains the Dockerfile and Jenkinsfile.
+- For code snippet, refer the https://github.com/meeran2019/microservice-architecture/tree/develop/react-frontend-code which contains the Dockerfile and Jenkinsfile.

 ## Architecture Overview:

+Below architecture diagram gives the high level overview of the process and tools involved.

 ![Alt text](EKS.png)

 ### Elastic Kubernets Service(EKS):

-### Terraform and TFSec
+### Terraform and TFSec:

-### ArgoCD
+### ArgoCD:

-### AWS Cloud
+### AWS Cloud:

+### CLoud Watch and New Relic: